-The Two Most Important Things:
+The Two Most Important Things

-- Litres per flush
+- Litres per flush:

-- The toilet seat matters
+- The toilet seat height and shape:

 - Spending a little more on a seat that is a higher quality material, has shape and contours that are comfortable for you is well worth it.